 The new details have allegedly been extracted from a fresh build of the app for the Android platform.
-Despite being separate, it seems that past or missed calls will somehow find way in the chat log, which could hint at the fact that the separation could be temporary and specific to this build only.
+Despite being separate, it seems that past or missed calls will somehow find a way into the chat log, which could hint at the fact that the separation could be temporary and specific to this build only.

-WhatsApp could also allow for calls to be recorded and played back at a later time, which won’t be quite a mind-blowing feature, since it will be a logical next step from the current voice messages.
+WhatsApp could also allow for calls to be recorded and played back at a later time, which won’t be quite a mind-blowing feature since it will be a logical next step from the current voice messages.

 Since acquiring the app, Facebook mentioned that it won’t monetize on WhatsApp and will keep the app ad-free (users pay $0.99 after one year of trial).
-And it makes sense to keep the app free, since that’s the best way for it to compete against the likes of Skype, Viber and others.
+And it makes sense to keep the app free since that’s the best way for it to compete against the likes of Skype, Viber, and others.

 In the middle of this fall, CEO Jan Koum confirmed that the voice calling feature was in the works, but he said it will be released sometime in the beginning of 2015, citing several technical issues.
 But according to this new intel, it seems that they have managed to overcome a good deal of them.

 Update: If you’ve updated to the latest Whatsapp version (on Android at least), you will find a new folder called WhatsApp Calls.
-Of course the folder is empty as of now, but what else can this mean?
+Of course, the folder is empty as of now, but what else can this mean?
 [H/T: @Aashray_Anand]

 Update 2: Bummer!
 Apparently, this particular folder has been around for a while now, so it’s nothing new.
 The rest of the details still hold true, though.